 History and description

-The organization has existed since 1738, but the building itself was designed by Valadier a century later.
+The organization has been in existence since 1738, but the building itself was designed a century later by Valadier.

 The collection of the Calcografia is the largest in the world.
 There are works by both famous Italian (including Piranesi, who was famous for his Roman cityscapes, but especially for his series of 16 imaginary prisons) and foreign (e.g. Ingres) artists.
 However, the old copper plates are never used, nor are modern engravings produced.